Principal and Interest vs Interest Only: A Complete Guide (2026)

 • Stability and long-term savings matter more than short-term cash flow

-• You're not claiming tax deductions on your interest, so paying it off faster makes sense
+• You're not claiming tax deductions on the interest, so paying it off faster makes sense

 Property Investor with a Short-Term Strategy